Commands

 Move willow's base directory to a new path, repair Git worktree metadata, and persist the new global baseDir.

-ww migrate-base ~/code/evergreen/worktrees/willow
+ww migrate-base ~/code/worktrees/willow

-ww migrate-base ~/code/evergreen/worktrees/willow --dry-run
+ww migrate-base ~/code/worktrees/willow --dry-run

-ww migrate-base ~/code/evergreen/worktrees/willow --yes
+ww migrate-base ~/code/worktrees/willow --yes

 FlagDescriptionDefault